Becoming a Positive Psychology Practitioner

 How can I apply?

-Do you teach your courses in companies?
+Do you deliver your courses in companies?

-We also offer seminars, workings, and training courses in person at your workplace.
+We also offer seminars, workshops, and training courses in person at your workplace.
 To enquire about the possibility of these, as well as our online courses for your staff members, please contact us at: firstname.lastname@example.org

 What are the benefits of studying with PPG?